-There are 3 rough-in sizes – 10 inches, 12 inches and 14 inches.
-If you are replacing your toilet, you need to know the rough-in size to buy the right toilet that fit.
+There are 3 rough-in sizes – 10 inches, 12 inches, and 14 inches.
+If you are replacing your toilet, you need to know the rough-in size to buy the right toilet that fits.

-If you are planning for a new build or a remodel, always plan for the 12 inch rough-in.
+If you are planning for a new build or remodel, always go for the standard 12-inch rough-in.
 That’s the most common of the 3 rough-in sizes.
 You will find that you won’t be lack of choices when you are shopping for a toilet.

-And finding a replacement is easy because all toilet manufacturers will have the 12 inch rough-in for all its toilet models.
-You are almost a toilet expert if you know how to measure the rough-in size.
+And finding a replacement is easy because all manufacturers will have the 12-inch rough-in for all its toilet models.

 Measuring A Toilet